 How to beat the test day nerves, get the brain in gear, and eliminate all test day stress?
 (By Ben)

-15 Minutes of Reading.
+4. 15 Minutes of Reading.
 It became a ritual of mine to read a chapter of a book after breakfast.
 Reading something interesting is my way of "turning on" my brain.
 There's no better way to get rid of the morning brain fog than to use your brain.
 Now you have two options.
-You can wait until question one to "boot up" your brain, or you can turn it on before you get to the testing center.
+You can wait until question one to "hard start" your brain, or you can turn on your brain before you get to the testing center.
 If you choose to wait, those first 10 or 15 questions may reflect it.

-Skip the Coffee (unless you're addicted!).
+5. Skip the Coffee (unless you're addicted!).
 I LOVE coffee, but a long time ago I realized how important it was to not be dependent on it in the morning.
 I'll usually wait a few hours for a cup so my body does not need it to wake up.
 I'd strongly recommend trying to ween yourself off coffee for these exams.
-If that sounds crazy, consider my first point. and your noon-day slump at the same time.
-These exams are all about endurance, and that is a killing blow.
+Your post-coffee slump will occur during your exam.
+These exams are all about endurance, and that slump is a killing blow.
 A large glass of water (yes...water) is much more effective at waking up your mind.
 Stay hydrated!

 Sit quietly and close your eyes.
 You can do this in the waiting room.